mathicantcode/Genboost/README.md

 # Genboost
-This is the code I used in an experiment for a presentaion on Generalization Boosts.
+This is the code I used in an experiment for a presentation on Generalization Boosts.

 The dataset for the experiment was "Obesity Levels" ( https://www.kaggle.com/datasets/fatemehmehrparvar/obesity-levels )